cycle/docs/advanced/soft-deletes.md

 ```

 ## Usage
-To enable soft deletes for your entity associate newly created mapper and constrain with it:
+To enable soft deletes for your entity associate the newly created mapper and constrain with it:

 ```php
 /** @Entity(mapper="SoftDeletedMapper", constrain="NotDeletedConstrain") */